ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 <br>
 <h2  id="void_setup">void setup</h2>
 Up until now, Processing has allowed us to write code outside of methods, but now that we’re using the draw method, we need to put any code that isn’t just variable declarations inside methods.
-So, anything where we’d like to run once at the start of the program (such as the size command) we need to put inside another method that Processing will call us, called “setup”.
+So, any code we’d like to run once at the start of the program (such as the size command) we need to put inside another method that Processing will call for us, called “setup”.
 <br>

-This also means that whenever we want to assign a value to a variable, past initialisation, it has to be inside a method.
+This also means that whenever we want to assign a value to a variable, after it's been initialised, it has to be inside a method.
 <br>